 The smoke began with a taste of creamy earth, molasses, and relaxed black pepper with a rich tobacco zing on the finish.
 The draw was nice and easy and the burn was off to a great start.
 After burning through the first inch of the cigar the pepper had disappeared to be replaced by smooth notes of cream and bread accompanied by a vague baking-type spice.
 Strength was on the high side of medium and a neat grey ash was slowly stacking up.

-Flavors were very laid-back and mild in the 2nd third, giving off a clean and pretty straightforward taste of earth through tons of thick, creamy smoke.
+Flavors were very laid-back and mellow in the 2nd third, giving off a clean and pretty straightforward taste of earth through tons of thick, creamy smoke.
 Eventually I was able to detect background notes of leather and bread, but for the most part this portion was just super-smooth and easygoing.

 Finally I reached the point in the smoke where it was necessary to remove the bands in order to continue, which is when I realized that they were not two bands, but one ornate band designed to give the appearance of two separate bands.
 Nice touch.
 I was hoping for some real flavor transition here, but instead the body ramped up a bit and the flavor became slightly fuller and heavier while remaining well-balanced and consistent.

 The Tortuga 215 Reserva was a very relaxing smoke with a “classic” kind of appeal.
 Burn and draw were excellent on this stick, as was the smoke production.
 This definitely came across as a “gentleman’s cigar,” which is what I think Mr. Vitale was going for, therefore I award it a polite and reserved B+ grade.
 This one will look nice next to the Padrons, Fuentes, and Montecristos in your humidor .